TolikPylypchuk/SharpHook/docs/articles/hooks.md

 hook.MouseWheel += OnMouseWheel;       // EventHandler<MouseWheelHookEventArgs>

+hook.Run();
+// or
-await hook.Start();
+await hook.RunAsync();
 ```

 `IGlobalHook` contains separate events for every event type that can be raised by libuiohook.
 The sender of these
 events will usually be the `IGlobalHook` itself, but technically it can be anything.

+It also contains the `Run` and `RunAsync` methods which, well, run the global hook. `Run` runs it on the current thread,
+blocking it until the global hook is disposed. `RunAsync` runs the global hook in a non-blocking way and returns a
-It also contains the `Start` method which returns a `Task` - this task is finished when the hook is destroyed.
+`Task` - this task is finished when the hook is destroyed.
+Since the underlying native API is blocking, the only way to
+run the hook in a non-blocking way is to run it on a separate thread, and all default implementations do just that.

+You can subscribe to events after the hook is started.

+If you run the hook when it's already running, then an exception will be thrown.
+You can check whether a hook is running
+using its `IsRunning` property.

 `IGlobalHook` extends `IDisposable`.
 When you call the `Dispose` method on a hook, it's destroyed.
 The contract of
 the interface is that once a hook has been destroyed, it cannot be started again - you'll have to create a new instance.